-- DO follow the interviewer’s leads, but try to get the interviewer to describe the position and the duties to you early in the interview so that you can relate your background and skills to the position.
+- DO follow the interviewer’s lead, but try to get the interviewer to describe the position and the duties to you early in the interview so that you can relate your background and skills to the position.

 - DON’T answer questions with a simple “yes” or “no”.
 Explain whenever possible.
 Tell those things about yourself which relate to the situation.

-- DO make sure that your good points get across to the interviewer in a factual, sincere manner.
+- DO make sure that your strong points get across to the interviewer in a factual, sincere manner.
 Keep in mind that you alone can sell yourself to an interviewer.
 Make the interviewer realize the need for you in the organization.

 - DO be prepared to answer typical questions like: What kind of job are you looking for?
 What are your strengths?
 Your Weaknesses?
 What do you know about our company?
 Why did you choose your particular vocation?
 What are your qualifications?